-Arts & Cultural Heritage Fund Grants
+Arts & Cultural Heritage Grants - $3,000 to $10,000

-The Arts and Cultural Heritage Fund will support arts focused activities in three key areas: 1) Arts and Arts Access, 2) Arts Education, and 3) Arts and Cultural Heritage.
-SEMAC encourages applicants to research and develop proposals that incorporate two or more of the key areas with an emphasis on creating lasting partnerships among regional nonprofit arts organizations and other nonprofit groups.
+The Arts and Cultural Heritage Fund supports arts focused programming in three key areas: 1) Arts and Arts Access, 2) Arts Education, and 3) Arts and Cultural Heritage.
+SEMAC encourages applicants to research and develop proposals that incorporate two or more key areas with an emphasis on creating lasting partnerships among regional nonprofit arts organizations and other nonprofit groups.

-Presenter/Production Assistance Grants
+Presenter/Production Assistance Grants - $3,000

-Small Towns/Rural Areas Grants
+Small Towns/Rural Areas Grants - $3,000